burhan3759/burhan3759.github.io/_posts/2020-04-16-early-education-and-lifes.markdown

 ### Early Education

 &nbsp;My parents put me into kindergarten when I was 4 y/o :cry:.
 But it was so fun to me, I got many friends and learned so many exciting things.
 You know what, actually I don't remember much about kindergarten :laughing:.
 Let’s move to primary school, this is one hell of an awesome experience in my life.
-I met so many friends but only close to a few of my naught friends.
+I met so many friends but only close to a few of my naughty friends.
 I really can’t forget my primary schools, very nice die hard friends.
 I had great teachers and thanks to them I am here now.
 I was never a topper at school, most of the time I got a few numbers from back :sweat_smile: but numbers are just numbers, it will never stop my success.

 <br />